fossasia/wp-dev-buddy/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Amended code that required more recent versions of PHP so that older versions are now supported
+* Submissions on the settings page now check for quotes in fields and reject any that are found
+* Clear cache notice fixed in settings page
+* Some minor code improvements

 = 3.1.0 =
 * Cache management facility added to settings page
 * Setting `cache_hours` to `0` will clear the cache if one exists